To help you serve the best steak possible, we’re going to teach you today how long to rest steak for the optimal results after grilling.

 Once the steak comes away from the heat, the fibers relax, allowing the moisture to redistribute more evenly.

 That means when you cut into it, the bulk of the fluids will stay in the meat instead of leaking onto your plate.
-You’ll enjoy a far juicier steak, with a better mouthfeel and more intense flavour.
+You’ll enjoy a far juicier steak, with a better mouthfeel and more intense flavor.

 Something else that happens when you rest your steak is Carryover Cooking.
 Meat absorbs heat as it cooks, and it doesn’t simply disappear when you take it off the grill.
 The residual heat will continue to cook your steak from the inside while it rests.
-Give our article on Carryover Cooking: What Is It and Why Is It Important? a read to learn more.
+Give our article on Carryover Cooking: What Is It and Why Is It Important a read to learn more.